 attendance was at a premium and for weeks few

 would grace the dojo floor.
-With the back bone
+However with the back bone

 spirit, it was not long before things would return